hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 viscosity will resist, in the same way that dragging one surface across another creates frictional resistance.

-A sphere will shear layers as it displaces fluid around it, creating viscous drag.
+A sphere will shear layers as it displaces fluid around it.
-Our goal will be to determine this drag force.
+This leads to viscous drag, and our goal will be to determine the drag force.
 Here are some factors that might be relevant:
 - the radius of the sphere $r$, with $[r] = L$;
 - the speed of the sphere $v$, where $[v] = LT^{-1}$;